njvanas/AIO-Script/README.md

 winget install winscript
 ```

-## Support

-### ⭐ Star

-Feel free to leave a star and help the project reach more people!

-### ☕ Donate

-If you find this project helpful, consider supporting it by [buying me a coffee!](https://ko-fi.com/flick9000)

-### 👷 Contributing

-Contributions are welcome!
-Fork the repository and create a pull request with your changes.

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## License

 📒 This project is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for more details.